-Plagiarism of Controlled Removal of a student from a

-Assessment/cheating in lesson when necessary

-exams or class tests

-Damage to departmental

-Missed Controlled property

-Assessment deadlines

-Level 3 Senior Managers School Refusal Timetable adjustments Completion of BCAF Safeguarding and Child Protection
+Level 3 School Refusal Timetable adjustments Completion of BCAF Safeguarding and Child

+Senior Managers Protection

-EWS Referrals Dropping/changing subjects 3 or more detentions accrued
+eenier managere EWS Referrals Dropping/changing subjects 3 or more detentions accrued

-LAC students
+within a term LAC students

-Truancy Learning Guidance Rudeness to staff
+Truancy Learning Guidance / Progress

-Significant ongoing mental
+in dancy Review Rudeness to staff Significant ongoing mental

+health issues

-Subject choices Smoking/vaping, substance health issues
+Subject choices Smoking/vaping, substance incurtin issues

-misuse or possession of any
+misuse or possession of any Completion of safety plans in

-Additional Mentoring Programme illegal substance Completion of safety plans in liaison with appropriate Head
+Additional Mentoring illegal substance liaison with appropriate Head

+Programme of Year

-Inappropriate use of phone/ of Year
+Inappropriate use of phone/ orreat

 internet

+internet

+Aggressive, threatening or

-aggressive, threatening or violent behaviour
+violent behaviour

-suspected theft
+Suspected theft

-Level 4 In all serious cases the final line e of referral will be to the Vice I Principal and Principal.
-If necessar ry, the College's Suspension and
+Level 4 In all serious cases the final line of referral will be to the Vice P ry the College's Suspension and

-Vice Principal/ Expulsion Policy will be applied.
+Vice Principal/ Expulsion Policy will be applied. of referrar will be to the vice r y, the conege s suspension and

+• • Expuision roncy will be applied.

 Principal